Redocly/redoc/docs/config.md

 Hides the schema title next to to the type.

-### htmlTemplate

-Sets the path to the optional HTML file used to modify the layout of the reference docs page.

 ### jsonSamplesExpandLevel

 Sets the default expand level for JSON payload samples (response and request body).
 The default value is 2, and the maximum supported value is '+Infinity'.
 It can also be configured as a string with the special value `all` that expands all levels.